Your rental property has been consistently cash flowing for quite some time now, but lately things have been going downhill.

 Believe it or not, a company can tick all of the boxes above and still end up being a bad property management company.
-That’s because they’re experts at telling you what you want to hear, then doing the exact opposite once the contract is signed and they’re collecting their fees.
+That’s because they might be good at telling you what you want to hear, then doing the exact opposite once the contract is signed and they’re collecting their fees.

-Watch for these four red flags to avoid being victimized by a bad property manager:
+Watch for these four red flags to help avoid being victimized by a bad property manager:

 - Unprofessional behavior or appearance – Remember, they’re representing you as a professional real estate investor.